knative/docs/install/Knative-with-Gardener.md

 ## Alternative way to enable Knative with Gardener

-Ask your Gardener administrator to configure the Gardener Bouqet addon manager with the following CRDs:
+Ask your Gardener administrator to configure the Gardener Bouquet addon manager with the following CRDs:

 ```